slevasse/weather_station_doc/docs/node/city-node-software.md

 #### Error (state 5):
 The default state where we handle all systen breaking error detected by the system.
 For now i am not sure if I need this bbut well better safe than sorry...

-### Implementation
-Pretty much stolen from [this](https://aleksandrhovhannisyan.github.io/blog/dev/finite-state-machine-fsm-tutorial-implementing-an-fsm-in-c/) example.
-I guess I could have done it with just a 'switch', but I wanted to learn a OOP way of doing state machine, so I went for the aforementioned one.